Dan13681989/CleanMac-Pro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for CleanMac Pro
 title: '[FEATURE] '
 labels: enhancement
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**